Breeze-Zero/SPH6004Groupwork/README.md

 ## ✨ Overview

 Welcome to the repository for Group 3's Project 2 for the SPH6004 module!
-This project focuses on [**Please add a brief, high-level description of your project's goal here. e.g., "analyzing medical images and text data for disease prediction"**].
+This project focuses on MIMIC-CXR.

-We leverage state-of-the-art techniques in [**Mention key areas like Deep Learning, NLP, Image Analysis, etc.**] to build and evaluate models capable of [**Mention the specific task, e.g., "classifying patient conditions", "extracting clinical insights", etc.**].
+We leverage state-of-the-art techniques in Deep Learning, NLP, Image Analysis, etc. to build and evaluate models capable of extracting clinical insights.

 ## 📂 Code Structure